Sandy Petersen: Id Software

 Petersen was then involved with The Ultimate Doom in 1995 as well as the R&D phase for Quake.
 At the time, Quake was based on an id staff D&D campaign.
 Petersen was enthusiastic about the project, though he had not been a player in the original campaign as it was before his arrival at the company.
 With id Software's designers waiting for the Quake engine to be ready for its design team, the studio sent Petersen to work temporarily at Rogue Entertainment, which was licensing the Doom engine to develop Strife.
 Romero also credits Petersen with coming up with the title for the Hexen expansion Deathkings of the Dark Citadel.
 When Quake was reformulated as a first-person shooter in late 1995, id removed Petersen from the Strife team to focus on the game.
 The revised Quake storyline is credited to Petersen, along with seven levels.

+Beyond writing the storyline, Petersen played a major role in incorporating Lovecraftian and Cthulhu Mythos elements into Quake, including naming the final boss Shub-Niggurath and creating the Shamblers and Spawn, whose designs were inspired by creatures depicted in S. Petersen’s Field Guide to Cthulhu Monsters.

+Late in Quake’s development, tensions arose among several key members of the id Software team, ultimately leading to the departure of John Romero.
+Petersen considered Romero the colleague he was closest to at id, and his exit had a profound impact on him.
+By June of the following year, Petersen chose to resign as well.
+Before leaving, he successfully advocated for the hiring of his friend Jennell Jaquays (then Paul) as his replacement.

 Ensemble Studios

 Petersen left id Software for Ensemble Studios in June 1997.
 There, he worked as a game designer on several of their Age of Empires titles, including Rise of Rome, Age of Kings, and The Conquerors.
 During this time, he was a frequent poster on the HeavenGames forums under the username ES_Sandyman.
 He ran a popular series of threads, "Ask Sandyman", where forum members could ask him about anything they wanted.

+Petersen served as lead designer on all three Age of Empires expansion packs—Rise of Rome, The Conquerors, and The WarChiefs.Across the core Age of Empires series (Age of Empires I, II, and III), his primary responsibilities included designing the single-player campaigns, writing the scripts for the computer-player AI, overseeing unit and civilization balance, and creating the unique units for each civilization.